-- Applicants must have the ability to perform essential functions of an occupational therapy graduate student. - All pre-requisite courses must be completed with a grade of C and higher and be taken within the past 10 years.
-Anatomy and Physiology courses cannot be taken online. - The program does not accept Advanced Placement credits or CLEP credits to fulfill prerequisite coursework requirements. - The program does not accept transfer credits. - The program does not offer credits for applicants' previous work, experiential, or volunteer experience. - Students may apply to the program before completing their baccalaureate; however, all pre-requisite courses must be completed at an accredited institution by the application deadline. - The bachelor's degree must be awarded prior to enrollment in the program. - Curriculum Information (https://pace.smartcatalogiq.com/current-catalog/Graduate-Catalog/Schools/College-of-Health-Professions/Curriculum-Information)
+- · Applicants must have the ability to perform essential functions of an occupational therapy graduate student. - All pre-requisite courses must be completed with a grade of C or higher and be taken within the past 10 years. - The program does not accept Advanced Placement credits or CLEP credits to fulfill prerequisite coursework requirements. - · The program does not accept transfer credits. - The program does not offer credits for applicants' previous work, experiential, or volunteer experience. - Students may apply to the program before completing their baccalaureate. - The bachelor's degree must be awarded prior to enrollment in the program. - · All prerequisite courses must be completed at an accredited institution. - · Curriculum Information (p.
+88)